A tribute to Cecil Ritchie, WZ4V, SK

 September 14th, 2005

-NOTE: The Monroe Amateur Radio Club now holds the WZ4V call sign in
+NOTE: The Monroe Amateur Radio Club now holds the WZ4V call sign

 memory of Cecil.